rRrasta/LinuxNetwork/README.md

 ```
 ##### Run the `tcpdump -tnv -i eth0` dump command on r1
 ##### Use **traceroute** utility to list routers in the path from ws11 to ws21
-- Add a screenshots with the call and the output of the used commands (tcpdump and traceroute) to the report.
+- Add a screenshots with the call and the output of the used commands (tcpdump and traceroute) to the report;
 - Based on the output of the dump on r1, explain in the report how path construction works using **traceroute**.

 #### 5.6.
 Using **ICMP** protocol in routing